Undergraduate Library Research Awards

 to the digital B. D. Owens Library Research

-- Extensive use (60%) of cited sources from scholarly databases (EBSCOhost Ebook Collection, Academic Search, Education Source, PsycARTICLES, Business Source Premier, Literature Resource Center, JSTOR, ScienceDirect, Sage, etc.) and/or scholarly sources listed in any academic library catalog, including eBooks.
+- Extensive use (60%) of cited sources from scholarly databases (EBSCOhost Ebook Collection, Academic Search, Education Source, PsycARTICLES, Business Source Premier, Literature Resource Center, JSTOR, ScienceDirect, Sage, etc.) and/or scholarly sources listed in any academic library catalog, including eBooks

 - Application of relevant information sources to topic

-- Demonstration of the ability to analyze,
+- Demonstration of the ability to evaluate information sources

 - Responsible use of information by accurately following an academic citation style